The WordPress Handbook – 60+ Resources For First Time WordPress Users

 There are a ton of WordPress theme shops, which makes it really hard to choose a quality theme.
 The following are the most popular and well established premium theme providers:

-4. ThemeForest – isn’t the place where I usually go for themes but they do have some great quality themes.
-One of my favorite theme is Lightly.
+- ThemeForest – isn’t the place where I usually go for themes but they do have some great quality themes.

-5. ThemesKingdom – A premium theme shop where you can find awesome themes that are simple to use and customizable to fit your needs.
-They follows a somewhat similar model to ElegantThemes.
+- FancyThemes – A premium theme shop where you can find awesome themes that are simple to use and customizable to fit your needs.
+They also have a good number of free themes that you can try before purchasing the premium ones.

-6. WooThemes – What started with 3 people team has now become a international team of designers, developers and support ninjas catering for a passionate community of hundreds of thousands of users.
+- WooThemes – What started with 3 people team has now become a international team of designers, developers, and support ninjas catering for a passionate community of hundreds of thousands of users.
+The company also builds some of the best WooCommerce themes for WordPress.

 Essential Plugins